AliSalemwala/alisalemwala.github.io/content/posts/making-this.md

 ```
 hugo new posts/making-this.md
 ```
 THe post is created.
 Edit the contents in Markdown to get the content you want.
-In the header, change the `draft` property to `false`. `Commit`
+In the header, change the `draft` property to `false`.
+Run `hugo -D` to create the requisite files. `Commit`